patriciarealini/expo/tasking.md

 - [x] Create a `Header` module & import the `Modal` module into the Header.
 - [x] Create a `Container` module & import the `Tickets` module into the Container.

+> Having trouble with styling.
+I didn't want to complicate things further and thought i could simply set classes on my jsx html tags.
+I think I'm going to look into wiring up Radium so i can do inline styles. iteration is 🆒.

 - [ ] Work on the `Tickets` module.
   - [ ] Provide tickets with a UI that lists the information.
   - [ ] Provide tickets with a UI that allows for a ticket to be marked as completed.